LiorSinai/liorsinai.github.io/_posts/2024-07-27-micrograd-1-chainrules.md

 {% endhighlight %}

 In the next sections we will write code that will inspect the model function call, recognise that it calls `map`, and call a `pullback` for map.[^pullback_vs_rrule]
+This in turn will call the `pullback` for `evalpoly`, which will pass the arguments to the `rrule` defined above.

 <h2 id="conclusion">5 Conclusion</h2>

-The next two sections will develop `pullback` for inspecting and decomposing code in order to pass each piece to `rrule`.
+The next two sections will develop the `pullback` function.
+It will inspect and decompose code with the goal of passing arguments to `rrule` and accumulating gradients via the chain rule.

 [Part 2][micrograd_expr] will introduce metaprogamming Julia and generate expressions for the backpropagation code.
 However the code is unstable and prone to errors - it is recursive metaprogramming - so [part 3][micrograd_ir] will introduce more robust code making use of the [IRTools.jl][IRTools.jl] package.